metal3d/docker-auto-dnsmasq/README.md

 sudo make install RESOLVE_NAME=false
 ```

-You can also change the `DOCKER_RESOLVE_NAME` option in environment file `/etc/docker/docker-dns.conf` - you must restart the docker-dns service after the change.
+You can also change the `DOCKER_RESOLVE_NAME` option in environment file `/etc/docker/docker-auto-dns.conf` - you must restartdocker-auto-dnsr-dns service after the change.

 Activate the service using: